Diego Luis de San Vitores: Memorials

 The San Vitores Martyrdom Site is listed on the U.S. National Register of Historic Places.

-Guam Highway 14 is named Pale San Vitores Road as curves through the tourist areas around Tumon Bay.
+Guam Highway 14 is named Pale San Vitores Road as it curves through the tourist areas around Tumon Bay.
 Blessed Diego Luis de San Vitores Church, which falls under the Northern Region of the Roman Catholic Archdiocese of Agaña, is at 884 Pale San Vitores Road.